 In partnership with the Arlington School District, FREE supplemental meals are available for any student in Arlington School District.
 Meal Packs may be picked up at any Arlington Public School weekly.
 Meal packs include breakfast, lunch, dinner, and snack items to alleviate childhood hunger during non-school days.
 To register for a supplemental meal pack, visit any Arlington Public School office or speak with any school counselor or teacher.
 Meal packs are also available at the food bank during regular distribution hours.
 Meals are FREE and available to any student, including home-school students.
 No financial documentation or ID is required.

 thank you for supporting your community with A DONATION through our website

 Rethinking food Banking

-We work hard to secure an abundance of fresh produce, dairy, breads, sweet bakery items and quality meat products for families in our community.
+We work hard to secure an abundance of fresh produce, dairy, breads, bakery items, and quality meat products for families in our community.
 We partner with NOAH animal shelter and are proud to offer dog and cat food for furry friends too.

-Arlington Food bank is here to help anyone who can benefit.
-Utilizing food bank services can free up funds for other essentials such as rent, utilities, medicine, fuel, clothing and other personal needs.
-NO ID REQUIRED.
-Guests self-declare income is within 400% of Federal Poverty Guidelines (email@example.com.
-Ex: Family of 4 earning >$104,800 qualifies.)
+Arlington Food bank is for anyone who can benefit.
+Utilizing food bank services can free up funds for other essentials such as rent, utilities, medicine, fuel, clothing, and other personal needs.
+No ID or address verification will ever be required.
+Guests self-declare income is within 400% of Federal Poverty Guidelines. (email@example.com.
+Example: A family of 4 earning <$106,000 qualifies.)

 Hunger impacts all of us.
 Hungry children can't learn, hungry adults are less productive and miss work more frequently, and hungry seniors often must choose between medicine and food.

-With the generosity of businesses, organizations and individuals, we are able to offer relief and help end hunger in our neighborhoods.
+With the generosity of businesses, organizations and individuals, we are able to offer relief and help to end hunger in our neighborhoods.